 The University of Otago and OUSA proudly presents the 2019 Blues and Golds Awards

-Nominations will open on Monday the 8th of July 2019
+Nominations will close on Friday the 9th of August 2019

 University of Otago ‘Blues’